-Sidewalk System Everyone, at some point in their trip, is a pedestrian.
-Because of this, a complete and usable sidewalk system is necessary across all of Austin.
+Pedestrian Network Everyone, at some point in their trip, is a pedestrian.
+Because of this, a complete, safe, and usable pedestrian network is necessary across all of Austin.
 Making Austin a more walkable city enhances our health and safety, sustainability, and economic competitiveness by improving our overall quality of life.
-Sidewalks also give people more options for how they move around the city.
-People might use sidewalks for their entire journey, as a short connection to some other mode of transportation, or for health and recreation.
-Since sidewalks are so critical to mobility, this makes a high-quality sidewalk system the backbone of our entire transportation network.
-We have over 2,100 miles of missing sidewalks spread throughout Austin, and it will require lots of resources to fill these gaps where sidewalks abruptly end.
-The Sidewalk Plan/Americans with Disabilities Act Transition Plan guides us in maintaining and improving the sidewalk system in Austin, laying out the challenges and needs of our community and the strategies we use to address them.
-Absent sections pose barriers I believe we must invest in additional alternative transportation including biking and pedestrian walkways." -Community Member for members of our community, making it difficult to access the places we go and the other modes we use to get there, like public transportation and bicycling.
-Missing sidewalks can cause people to use the street instead, which can lead to conflicts between vehicles and pedestrians and decreases safety.
+A complete pedestrian network also gives people more options for how they move around the city.
+The sidewalk system is foundational to the pedestrian network and our entire transportation network.
+However, we have over 1,500 miles of missing sidewalks spread throughout Austin, and it will require lots of resources to fill these gaps where sidewalks abruptly end.
+If the historic pace of implementation continues, it could take up to 100 years to build sidewalks along every street in Austin.
+The 2023 Sidewalks, Crossings, and Shared Streets Plan establishes a new approach to providing a complete pedestrian network as quickly as possible through a combination of building sidewalks on streets that need them and creating shared streets where traffic is low enough for pedestrians to share the street safely.
+Notably, this updated Plan still serves as the ADA Transition Plan and guides us in maintaining and improving the sidewalk system in Austin, laying out the challenges and needs of our community and the strategies we use to address them.
+The Plan was also expanded to include the first citywide, data-driven survey of pedestrian crossings needed to create safe and comfortable experiences for people to cross streets.
 We also have the challenge of maintaining the sidewalks we've slowly built throughout Austin's history.
 Our sidewalks do not function the same way today as they did when they were built, and the expected lifespan of a sidewalk is only around 75 years.
-As of 2016, an estimated 80% of existing sidewalks in Austin are considered functionally deficient.
+As of 2022, an estimated 68% of existing sidewalks in Austin are considered functionally deficient.
 Clearing sidewalks overgrown with vegetation is challenging to keep up with, and preventing obstacles from blocking sidewalks requires planning, ongoing help from community members, and enforcement.
-A connected and continuous sidewalk system is important to ensure that our community can move around Austin.
+A connected and continuous pedestrian network is important to ensure that our community can move around Austin.
 It also provides numerous health benefits associated with active lifestyles and can help foster a dynamic public realm that makes commercial districts and neighborhoods vibrant places to be.
-Sidewalks are essential, and a high-quality sidewalk system will support all of our other transportation systems, providing the foundation for mobility throughout all of Austin.
-Indicators and Targets
+Sidewalks, pedestrian crossings, and shared streets are essential elements of a complete, safe, and usable pedestrian network, and will support all of our other transportation systems, providing the foundation for mobility throughout all of Austin.
+I believe we must invest in additional alternative transportation including biking and pedestrian walkways." -Community Member 81 Indicators and Targets

-Increase the functionality of existing very high- and high-priority sidewalks Achieve and maintain 95% functionality for very high- and high-priority sidewalks by 2026
+Increase the functionality of existing very high- and high-priority sidewalks Achieve and maintain 80% functionality for very high- and high-priority sidewalks by 2033

-Increase the functionality of the existing sidewalk system Achieve and maintain 55% functionality for the sidewalk system by 2026
+Increase the functionality of the existing sidewalk system Achieve and maintain 50% functionality for the sidewalk system by 2033

-Increase the number of new very high- and high-priority sidewalks completed within 1/4 mile of all identified schools, public transit stops and stations, and parks, including both sides of arterial and collector streets and one side of residential streets Complete 100% of missing very high- and high-priority sidewalks within 1/4 mile of all identified schools, public transit stops and stations, and parks by 2026
+Increase the number of new very high- and high-priority sidewalks and shared streets Complete 100% of all missing very high- and high-priority sidewalks and shared streets by 2033